Villains (The Verve Pipe album)

-Villains is the second studio album, and first major label release by the Verve Pipe.
-It was released in March 1996.
-The band received its first hit in "Photograph", which peaked in the top 10 on the Billboard Modern Rock Tracks.
+Villains is the third album and first major label release by American rock band the Verve Pipe, released in March 1996.
+The album contained the band's first hit single, "Photograph", which peaked in the top 10 on the Billboard Modern Rock Tracks.
 A year after the release of the album, a reformatted version of "The Freshmen" peaked at number 1 on the Modern Rock Tracks chart.
 The single was also the band's sole appearance on the Billboard Hot 100, where it peaked at number 5.
-The success of the song helped this album go platinum.
-To date, it is the Verve Pipe's best selling album.
+The success of the song helped this album go Platinum.
+Villains is the Verve Pipe's best-selling album.
+The album originally included a slower recording of "The Freshmen," before it was replaced in subsequent pressings with a faster rerecorded version.

 Track listing

 Personnel

 Adapted from the Villains booklet and liner notes.